stephechanova19/OlympicsDataAnalytics/README.md

-# Olympics Data Analytics
-Azure end-to-end Data Engineering Project
+# Olympics Data Analytics Azure End-to-End Data Engineering Project

 # Project Overview
 This end-to-end Azure analytics project was from Darshil Parmar in Youtube.
 We did raw data extraction, transformation, loading the data in SQL and dashboard creation.